artscorestudio/contact-bundle/Resources/doc/index.md

 The goal of this bundle is to manage contacts, so you have to create your contact entities according to your needs and persist it in a database.
 For a complete explanation of entities in ASFContactBundle, see [Using ASFContactBundle entities][7] in this documentation.

+> Don't forget, *ASFContactBundle* provides one abtract class *IdentityModel* that you can extends and who define a set of generic attributes like (name, email, etc.) but Person, Organization and IdentityOrganization entities must implements interfaces *PersonInterface*, *OrganizationInterface* and *IdentityOrganizationInterface* for a correct use of the bundle.

 #### 6.1 Create Identity entity in your bundle

 ```php